 What is the Risk Rating 2.0: Equity in Action?

-On October 1, 2021, FEMA began phasing in a new flood insurance pricing system called Risk Rating 2.0: Equity in Action.
-These changes apply to new flood insurance policies.
-Most existing policies are not going to be affected until after April 1, 2022.
-Existing policy holders can take advantage of any premium decreases at the time of their renewal beginning October 1, 2021.
+On October 1, 2021, FEMA began phasing in a new national flood insurance pricing system called Risk Rating 2.0: Equity in Action.
+Please note that the changes currently apply to new National Flood Insurance (NFIP) policies but will begin taking effect for existing policies when renewed after April 1, 2022.

 NAR policy supports Risk Rating 2.0: Equity in Action, which prices flood insurance for each home individually rather than by flood zone.
 FEMA had not updated its rating system in 50 years.
 By adopting modern insurance industry technologies, standards and practices, FEMA is able to rate more precisely and accurately by using more flood risk factors and property-specific characteristics, including each building’s unique elevation, distance to water and cost to rebuild.
 The new rating system only affects NFIP risk-based rates and does not change flood mapping or insurance requirements.
 Buyers may assume seller policies, and any increases cannot exceed 18 percent per year by law.